 MUSIC: You are required to purchase music for your applied lessons, just as you are required to buy textbooks for other classes.
 The amount of music you need will depend upon your present stock of music and your level of training.
 Your private teacher will help you determine what you will need.

 MUSIC THEORY AP CREDIT: All students WILL be granted 3 hours of college credit in Music Theory at Belmont for a score of 4 or 5 of the Music Theory AP Test.
 The exact course credit will depend a new student’s score on the Belmont Music Theory Placement test which will be administered during Orientation the summer preceding a student’s matriculation at Belmont.
-If a new student scores high enough on the Belmont Music Theory Placement Test to place into Music Theory II (or higher), he/she will get credit for Music Theory I. If the score indicates the student needs to begin in Belmont’s Harmony I here at Belmont, the student will get credit for a 3-hour elective course in Music.
-No credit is given for Ear Training; however, students are welcome to take the Belmont Ear Training Placement during Orientation.
-If a student places into an upper level of Ear Training, the lower level would be waived (that is, the student would not have to take the course, but no credit is given.
-The student would take an elective hour instead of the ear-training.)
+If a new student scores high enough on the Belmont Music Theory Placement Test to place into Music Theory II (or higher), he/she will get credit for Music Theory I. If the score indicates the student needs to begin in Belmont’s Theory I here at Belmont, the student will get credit for a 3-hour elective course in Music.
+No credit is given for Aural Skills; however, students are welcome to take the Belmont Aural Skills Placement during Orientation.
+If a student places into an upper level of Aural Skills, the lower level would be waived (that is, the student would not have to take the course, but no credit is given.
+The student would take an elective hour instead of the aural skills course).

 PERFORMANCE ATTIRE: All majors and minors will participate in performances throughout the year that will require them to wear formal black attire.